sanderschimboza/Spring-Angular-SWAPI/README.md

 4 Run ng serve

-NB: Angular 12 and Java 11 with Spring boot where the technologies used to built the application.
+NB: Angular 12 and Java 11 with Spring boot were the technologies used to built the application.